-For now, the Milo comes only in a 5.5-quart size and in creamy white, though founder Zach Schau told me that’s not permanent by any means.
+For now, the Milo comes only in a 5.5-quart size and in glossy white or matte black.

 Alternatives: As is usual in the cast-iron arena, Lodge offers a very affordable option that cooks pretty damn well.
 In testing, Lodge dutch ovens had a much, much poorer enamel coating that stains and scratches more easily (no, I didn’t use metal utensils when cooking with it), requires more elbow grease to clean and have chipped on me only months into cooking.
 For what it’s worth, despite naming it “best dutch oven,” Wirecutter, acknowledged the Lodge dutch oven did scratch rather easily.
 They’re also certified safe up to 400 degrees, where the Milo is safe to 450.